d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 - [ ] Send an invitation (data) request from one of the dev servers and check if the e-mail to dataland@d-fine.com contains the right attachments and is displayed correctly.

+## Check e-mails sent by community manager

+- [ ] Check that the data request answered e-mail is sent and displayed correctly
+- [ ] Check that the data request closed e-mail is sent and displayed correctly

 ## Check RabbitMQ dead letter queue and disk space

 - [ ] RabbitMQ does need at least 768MB of free disk space to operate. `ssh` into all servers and check the available